sbglasius/alexa-dr-streamer/PRIVACY_POLICY.md

 Last Updated: August 6, 2017

-*Denmark's Radio Unoficial Alexa Skill* (the skill) and it's owner and devloper (the owner) is committed to your privacy.
+*Denmark's Radio Unofficial Alexa Skill* (the skill) and it's owner and developer (the owner) is committed to your privacy.
 The owner and developer, Søren Berg Glasius is not interested in your data!

 Collection of Information
 -----